smoab/docstrange/README.md

 # Free tier usage
 extractor = DocumentExtractor()

-# Increased rate limits with API key
+# Increased rate limits with free API key
 extractor = DocumentExtractor(api_key="your_api_key_here")

 ```

-> **💡 Tip**: Start with the free tier to test functionality, then get an API key for production workloads or higher volume processing.
+> **💡 Tip**: Start with the free tier to test functionality, then get a free API key for production workloads or higher volume processing.

 ## Command Line Interface